 “I am naturally outgoing, and when there is something I enjoy, I want to learn everything I can about it.
 I research, ask questions, practice … Did I mention ask questions?
 Seriously, I always have a million questions because there is always more learning to be had, and it is great to hear about other people's experiences and thoughts.
-Many times you can learn through their mistakes to prevent you from making them in the future.” -- Nikki Boxler, model, hunter and director of marketing for Neiman Funds
+Many times you can learn through their mistakes to prevent you from making them in the future.” – Nikki Boxler, model and hunter

 The Solution: We guess no one has to tell you that, as a whole, women like to talk.

 In fact, some researchers claim that the average woman speaks 13,000 more words per day than the average man.
 So talk back.